Gen711/Fall18/trimming.md

 ---

 > Do 3 different trimming levels - 2, 10, 30.
 This one is trimming at a Phred score of 30 (BAD!!!)
 When you run your commands, you'll need to change the numbers in `LEADING:30` `TRAILING:30` `SLIDINGWINDOW:4:30` and `reads.trim.Phred30.fastq` from 30 to whatever trimming level you are using.
 Use a text editor (not Word) to do this.
+BBEdit on a mac, or TextEdit on PC are good choices.

 >paste the below lines together as 1 command. you will need to change the numbers and run 2 more times after this 1st time.